-At Good Shepherd Academy in Bafut, Cameroon students work hard to learn the three R’s in the classroom and to master sustainable organic agriculture on the school’s vegetable farms, fish farms, pig farm, and soon-to-be-constructed chicken farm.
+At Good Shepherd Academy in Bafut, Cameroon students work hard to learn the three R’s in the classroom and to master sustainable organic agriculture on the school’s vegetable farms, pig farm, and chicken farm.

 Good Shepherd Academy is subsidized with the proceeds from sustainable farming, blending educational, poverty reduction, and food security missions.